thoth-station/adviser/docs/source/developers_guide.rst

-Once all the adapters get imported and instantiated, you can perform scheduling of workload using the OpenShift abstraction, which will directly talk to OpenShift's master to schedule workload in the cluster.
+Once all the adapters get imported and instantiated, you can perform scheduling of workload using the OpenShift abstraction, which will directly talk to OpenShift to schedule workload in the cluster.